SENSEI-insitu/SENSEI/tools/sensei_config/README.md

 ## Install ##
 Point CMake to the SENSEI install, the CMake interface libraries are parsed and the script is generated.
-CMake has no notion of a post install comnand so this must be run a secondary step after the SENSEI install
+CMake has no notion of a post install command so this must be run a secondary step after the SENSEI install

 ```bash